michuW93/designPatterns/README.md

 4.**Decorator**:https://stackoverflow.com/questions/2707401/understand-the-decorator-pattern-with-a-real-world-example

 5.**Observer pattern**: The Observer Pattern defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.
 So there is a subject and when something change in subject then observators are getting notified.
 Observators should subscribe and unsubcribe subject when they want and as many times as they want.
-Example: listeners on e.g buttons in swing
+Example: listeners on e.g buttons in swing.
+One to Many relationship